Best Practices for Pricing

 - Always start with a single microservice.
 This is a monolithic architecture where all of your cloud functions are in a single service.
 In almost all cases, you shouldn’t need more than a single microservice with multiple functions.
 In a single service, all type definitions are in sync and always part of the same build output.

 - If functions need to talk to each other, do it inside a single service.
-Communicating between MS creates more latency as those requests go across the HTTP gateway.
+Communicating between MS creates more latency as those requests pass through the HTTP gateway. **

 - Organize your code with partial classes instead of separate services.
 Many developers choose to build multiple custom C# Microservices for code organization.
 This is inefficient and costly.
 You can instead use partial classes.

-- Only consider multiple microservices if there are large differences of scale.
-A difference of scale would be where a couple of functions are called at wildly different rates so they can scale independently of each other.
+- Only consider multiple microservices if there are large differences in scale.
+A difference of scale would be where a couple of functions are called at wildly different rates, so they can scale independently of each other.
 If you have questions, contact Beamable support for guidance.

 - You might want multiple microservices if one contains generalized logic across game projects.
 But even in that case, you can also share the code with partial classes and maybe not need another separate instance of a microservice.